 Using a premise spray in and around your barn is another effective means of fly control.
 Some on-horse fly sprays can also be used as premise sprays; check the label of your favorite brand to see.

-For maximum effectiveness, use the spray around doors and windows to help prevent insects from entering the barn, as well as on stall walls.
+For maximum effectiveness of fly protection for your horse, use the spray around doors and windows to help prevent insects from entering the barn, as well as on stall walls.
 Be careful not to spray water and feed buckets or any hay in the stall.

 There are also companies that sell and install fly systems in barns; these are usually placed on the ceiling and set up to release a pre-mixed formula at specific times.